ylajaaski/ylajaaski.github.io/index.md

 ## Biography

 I am a Master's student at Aalto University, Finland, majoring in Machine Learning, Data Science, and Artificial Intelligence (MACADAMIA).
 During my studies, I have completed multiple master's level machine learning courses such as Bayesian Data Analysis, Artificial Intelligence, Machine Learning: Supervised Methods, Reinforcement learning, Gaussian Processes, Machine Learning: Advanced Probabilistic Methods, and Modeling Biological Networks.
-Currently, I am thriving towards an academic career in Machine Learning.
+Currently, I am thriving towards a career in Machine Learning.

 On top of my studies, I like to be active in my free time, I have been keen on golfer for over a decade already.
 Recently, I have also started bouldering.